SJAC COVID-19 policies and updates as of January 4, 2021

 - Hygiene: We’ll maintain our heightened Covid cleaning protocols, and have plenty of hand sanitizing stations available.
 Signage demonstrating proper hand washing technique will remain in our facilities, and folks are reminded to follow respiratory hygiene practices like sneezing into your elbow.

-The public is welcome to read our full COVID-19 Operational Plan here / Appendices (floorplan, signage, cleaning checklists) here.
+The public is welcome to read our full COVID-19 (pre-Green Level) Operational Plan here / Appendices (floorplan, signage, cleaning checklists) here.